originrose/cortex/README.md

 # Diabolo

 Autoencoder experiments with Clojure and Nuroko.
+You should be able to run with just:

+  $ lein run

+Tweak the configuration in diabolo.core/config.